 - All dogs and cats are to be registered whether they are in a rural or non rural area with the exception of working dogs.
 (The terms ‘working dog’ is defined in the Animal Management (Cats and Dogs) Act 2008.
 See Fact Sheet)

-- Registration falls due in the month of July each year, with renewal notices issued in June.
+- Registration falls due by 31 July each year, with renewal notices issued in late June.

-- Irresponsible owners who fail to register their animals with Council will face significant penalties including on-the-spot fines of $235 per animal.
+- Irresponsible owners who fail to register their animals with Council will face significant penalties including on-the-spot fines of more than $250 per animal.